You’ve got questions? Good! We’ve got answers.

-Getting the "full experience" doesn't mean it takes up more of your time.
-Get the lowdown on our one-of-a-kind Moravian Graduate student experience.
+Getting the "full experience" doesn't take more of your time.
+Get the lowdown on our one-of-a-kind Moravian graduate student experience.

 How long will this thing take?

-Most programs take two years to complete, save for a few exceptions (our 16-month BSN for college grads is our most fast-paced program).
+Most programs take two years to complete, with a few exceptions (BSN is our fasted-paced program).
 But with most programs featuring several "start" times in each year, you can get your degree as quickly or slowly as you want.